eriklarsen4/TMEM/README.md

   + extracting a Z-score matrix from a transcriptional profile dataframe for plotting heatmaps

-Included data is derived from the publicly available dataset from the "[itch paper](<https://pmc.ncbi.nlm.nih.gov/articles/PMC8854445>)", also contained within the [Itch](<https://github.com/eriklarsen4/Itch>) repository
+Included data is derived from the publicly available dataset from the "[itch paper](<https://pmc.ncbi.nlm.nih.gov/articles/PMC8854445>)", also contained within the [Itch](<https://github.com/eriklarsen4/Itch>) repository.

-Three separate publications involved the use of these functions (see [here](<https://pmc.ncbi.nlm.nih.gov/articles/PMC8854445>), [here](<https://pubmed.ncbi.nlm.nih.gov/37730546>), and [here](<https://pubmed.ncbi.nlm.nih.gov/39975166>)); these publications have their own repositories and packages (again, see [here](<https://github.com/eriklarsen4/Itch>)).
+Three separate publications involved the use of these functions (see [here](<https://pmc.ncbi.nlm.nih.gov/articles/PMC8854445>), [here](<https://pubmed.ncbi.nlm.nih.gov/37730546>), and [here](<https://pubmed.ncbi.nlm.nih.gov/39975166>)); these publications have (or will have) their own repositories.

-These functions were developed, in-house, years before any Bioconductor updates (APIs) to enable R/Python users of GSEA tools to access the same data from the command line instead of downloading and parsing from websites.
+These functions were developed, in-house, years before any `Bioconductor` updates (APIs).

-A vignette has been made available [here](<https://github.com/eriklarsen4/TMEM/blob/main/vignettes/TMEM.md>)
+The goal was to enable direct analysis and plotting of data acquired from websites providing downstream GSEA analysis (visualizing [usegalaxy.org](<https://usegalaxy.org/>) DESeq2 results, [geneontology.org/PANTHER](<https://geneontology.org/>)/KEGG results, etc.).
+I have not yet compared the functionality between `Bioconductor`/GO.db with this package.

+Please see the [vignette](<https://github.com/eriklarsen4/TMEM/blob/main/vignettes/TMEM.md>) for more detail.